Find Trade Colleges

 The average amount in student loans that construction majors at Great Oaks Career Campuses take out while working on their Undergraduate Certificate is $7,326.

 The excellent undergraduate certificate programs at Perry Technical Institute helped the school earn the #3 place on this year’s ranking of the best value construction schools in the United States.
-Perry Tech is a small private not-for-profit school located in the small city of Yakima.
+Perry Tech is a fairly small private not-for-profit school located in the city of Yakima.

 Construction majors at Perry Tech take out an average of $9,566 in student loans while working on their Undergraduate Certificate.